-The programs extend and deepen disciplined knowledge of psychology, from its biological aspects through the psychology of individual and group processes to organizations and social systems.
-In keeping with the GSAPP's philosophy of training.
-Most courses require an experiential component that allows continuous integration of course work with supervised experience.
+The programs extend and deepen disciplined knowledge of psychology, from its biological aspects through the psychology of individual and group processes to organizations and social systems, in keeping with GSAPP's philosophy of training.
+Most courses require an experiential component that allows continuous integration of coursework with supervised experience.
 In this way, professional students become competent in practitioner skills of assessment, intervention, and evaluation.
 Thus, courses in neuropsychology not only teach students how the brain works but how to conduct neuropsychological examinations and how to design remedial programs for people with neuropsychological disabilities.

 Courses in psychotherapy integrate the supervision of clinical cases with theoretical knowledge of the way people function cognitively, emotionally, and behaviorally.
 Courses in program planning and evaluation require students to study general principles of program design while actually designing, implementing, and evaluating programs of their own.
 Courses in group relations and organizational diagnosis provide both theoretical and methodological bases for working with organizations.

-Students are able to broaden their perspectives by taking courses in related areas offered by other schools and divisions in the university, such as the Graduate School New Brunswick, Graduate School of Education, and the School of Management and Labor Relations, and at Robert Wood Johnson Medical School.
+Students are able to broaden their perspectives by taking courses in related areas offered by other schools and divisions in the university, such as the School of Graduate Studies, Graduate School of Education, the School of Management and Labor Relations, and Robert Wood Johnson Medical School.
 Such courses are integrated into individualized programs of study.

 GSAPP maintains a continual scrutiny of its curriculum and practicum placements to ensure that students are well trained in an evolving technology and prepared to deal with market forces.